-The semester consists of four exercises which are conceived as a series of stepping stones.
+The semester consists of three exercises which are conceived as a series of stepping stones.
 Subsequent projects provide a departure point for the next set of questions while allowing for a fresh start.
 Each exercise addresses a specific disciplinary problem related to architectural design.
-The scale of investigation involves the wall, the aperture, exterior surface, interior surface, the space in-between, the relationship between the volume and ground, light and gravity, and the development of structure and surface.
+The scope of the investigations involve material systems, ordering systems, structure, movement, and public & private space.